Montana/travis-kiuwan-blog/2021-12-10-kiuwanintegration.md

     Using VM: OpenJDK 64-Bit Server VM

 ```
 You should then get an email by the Jelly service.
 You then can scan your project on a more granular level.
-Here's the [test project](https://www.github.com/Montana/travis-kiuwan) I created:
+Here's the [test project](https://www.github.com/Montana/travis-kiuwan) I created.
+Below you'll see a screenshot of the Jelly service email I received after a successful scan:

 <img width="521" alt="Screen Shot 2021-12-10 at 1 49 35 PM" src="https://user-images.githubusercontent.com/20936398/145645709-e70c0d6e-23e9-4eda-872b-bba43a470a54.png">